 The Worthy Life Award is an integral part of the overall Trail Life discipleship process in the Woodlands Trail, Navigators, and Adventurers programs.
 For a Trailman to earn the Timberline Award or the Freedom Award, he must complete the requirements for the Worthy Life Award.
 At each level, this distinction requires that a boy complete activities in four categories:

-- Discipleship - Living your faith through service and learning about how others have done so.
+• Discipleship - Living out faith through service and learning about how others have done so.

 At the Woodlands Trail level, Worthy Life involves intentional mentoring, hands-on activities, and practical applications that involve parents and Troop mentors to help a boy gain knowledge of fundamental truths.